JuZED/wp-fullpage/readme.txt

 Wp Fullpage integrates the power of [fullPage.js](https://github.com/alvarotrigo/fullPage.js "fullPage.js") into your WordPress website.

 = New Features =
+1. Pages can now be used as FullPages.
+2. Backgrounds are now displayed once loaded with a fade in effect.
+3. You can found some sample code into "template" folder.
-1. Fullpage are now available as front page.
+4. Fullpage are now available as front page.

 = How to use =
-1. Create Fullpage Sections and Slides and integrates them into a Fullpage.
+1. Create Fullpage Sections and Slides and integrates them into a Fullpage or a Page.
 2. Replace Sections and Slides by a list of any type of post.
 3. Setup your Fullpage with many options from [fullPage.js](https://github.com/alvarotrigo/fullPage.js "fullPage.js").
 4. Setup background colors, content position and many more.
 5. Add a featured image to your section, slide or post, and it will appear as background of the section or the slide.

 = Customization =
-1. Customize FullPage templates and functionalities by copying the contents of "/wp-content/plugins/wp-fullpage/templates/" into "/wp-content/themes/your-theme/wp-fullpage/".
+1. Customize FullPage templates and functionalities by copying the contents of "/wp-content/plugins/wp-fullpage/templates/" into "/wp-content/themes/YOURTHEME/wp-fullpage/".
+2. Uncomment line 39 of "layout/header.php" to see a complete menu with slides under sections.
-2. Many hook filters and actions are available too.
+3. Many hook filters and actions are available too.

 = Documentation =
 Read the [full documentation](http://docs.juzed.fr/wp-fullpage "WP FullPage Documentation")